Vulnicura: Release and artwork

 On 18 January 2015, just days after being publicly announced, and two months ahead of its scheduled release, a supposed full version of the album leaked online.
 At the time, no official release date or cover art was confirmed, nor was Anohni's featured participation in "Atom Dance".
 The illegal leak was compared to the one that happened to Madonna and her album Rebel Heart, whose several songs in their demo form were leaked online during late 2014.

 The album's release date was pushed up to 20 January, becoming available as a digital download.

 The artwork was designed by longtime collaborators M/M (Paris).
 The digital cover was photographed by also longtime collaborators Inez and Vinoodh: "She said she wanted to have a wound on her body, on her heart area, in an abstract way [...]
 Imagine you're Mata Hari, a seductress, but you're wounded, and there is an incredibly alluring softness around you."
-On the cover, Björk wears a black latex suit, a wound on her chest and a headpiece made of quills, which she already wore during the last stages of her Biophilia Tour.
+On the cover, Björk wears a black latex suit, a wound on her chest and a headpiece made of quills, which she already wore during the last stages of her Biophilia tour.
 Björk clarified that, during the time in between the two albums, the Vulnicura cover character started surfacing.
 The main color of the artwork is yellow, since Björk links this color to the "healing" process.
 The photo shoot was filmed and transformed into a music video to accompany the album track "Lionsong".

 For the physical release, a second cover art was made by Andrew Thomas Huang.
 In the deluxe edition, the artwork comes in the shape of an acetate slipcase.
 This artwork was also transformed into a short music video for the track "Family".

 To coincide with all of Björk's previous albums being reissued on limited edition colored vinyl for the MoMA retrospective, Vulnicura was later issued in a limited run of double neon yellow LPs.

 Promotion

 Media coverage

 Being the follow-up to Biophilia after more than three years, Vulnicuras release was highly anticipated.
-Online music publications like Music Times, Time Out, FasterLouder, Gigwise, Fact, Dazed Digital, Pitchfork and Billboard included it in their list of the most anticipated albums of 2015, with Stereogum and Diffuser.fm ranking it as the tenth and seventh most anticipated album of 2015, respectively.
+Online music publications like Music Times, Time Out, FasterLouder, Gigwise, Fact, Dazed Digital, Pitchfork and Billboard included it in their list of the most anticipated albums of 2015, with Diffuser and Stereogum ranking it as the seventh and tenth most anticipated album of 2015, respectively.
 DIY listed the upcoming release as one of the eleven reasons to get excited about 2015, while NME included Björk in their list of 40 most anticipated comebacks for 2015.

-Although not initially intended, the album was included in the Björk retrospective exhibition at the MoMA.
+Although not initially intended, the album was included in the Björk retrospective exhibition at the Museum of Modern Art (MoMA).
 Music videos for the tracks "Lionsong" and "Black Lake" were premiered there.
 The video for "Stonemilker" premiered at MoMA PS1 on 22 March.